kevnk/feedbackflow/README.md

 python -m http.server 8000
 ```

-Then open http://localhost:8000 in your browser to see a demonstration of how to use the FeedbackLoop API.
+Then open http://localhost:8000 in your browser to see a demonstration of how to use the Feedback Flow API.

 ## Troubleshooting